-Hiked The Window trail to the Window, an impassable pour-off that affords excellent views of the western half of the park.
+We hiked The Window trail to the Window, an impassable pour-off that affords excellent views of the western half of the park.

-Drove to the southwest end of the park to hike Santa Elena Canyon of the Rio Grande.
+We drove to the southwest end of the park to hike Santa Elena Canyon of the Rio Grande.
 It had rained on us briefly earlier in the day, but by the time we were there, all the rain appeared to have moved to our north.

 It was a beautiful hike, but as we moved upstream along the canyon, I noticed that the water in the Rio Grande was rapidly getting dirtier, bringing downstream more and more mud, sticks, oil and garbage.

 By the time we got back to the vicinity of the trailhead, I noticed two people who appeared to be wading in the Rio Grande.
 I asked David, “What the hell are they doing in the water?”
 We continued along this path towards the trailhead.
 Within another hundred yards we discovered why the people ahead of us were in the water.
 The open wash we had crossed on the way in wasn’t Rio Grande backwash after all.
 It was Terlingua Creek, and it had flash flooded behind us while we were hiking Santa Elena.

 David and I pondered waiting to see if it would go down, but my feeling was that with every minute that passed, the chances increased that we would be stranded.
 I zipped off the legs of my convertible hiking pants to make them into shorts, and took off my shoes and socks so I could stow my socks.
 I put my shoes back on, hoping they would provide more traction as we forded.